 Craig joined Opus in 2017 as an Associate.
 He has worked on a number of transactions advising private equity, public, and private company clients across a range of sectors.
 Key sectors include private equity, real estate, and distribution.

 Prior to Opus, Craig worked in the New Zealand PwC Corporate Finance team for nearly four years.
-He has passed all the CFA exams and holds a Bachelor of Commerce (Finance and Economics) and Bachelor of Property degree from the University of Auckland.
+He holds a Bachelor of Commerce (Finance and Economics) and Bachelor of Property degree from the University of Auckland, and is a CFA charterholder.

 Michael joined Opus as an Associate in 2017.
 Since joining Opus, Michael has worked on a number of different transactions advising both private and public company clients across a range of sectors.
 These include power, healthcare, media and communications, property and business services.